 Stage 6 – The Success

-The run starts in the remote and rugged northern point of the Coromandel at the Stony Bay campsite.
+The run starts in the remote and rugged northern point of the Coromandel at the Port Jackson campsite.
 Runners will see the sunrise as they make their way along the beautiful Coromandel walkway with stunning views across to Great Barrier Island.

 The runners proceed to the even more remote eastern coastline and Three Stones Bay before joining the classic runners at Waikawau Bay.